 What is your Sick Policy?

-My home studio is a high-traffic area, with multiple families coming in and out each day.
-I appreciate your help in making sure we only share music and laughter here (and as few germs as possible!).
+My home studio is a high-traffic area, with approximately 40 students coming and going each week.
+Now, more than ever, I appreciate your help in making sure we only share music and laughter here (and as few germs as possible!).

 - Students missing school the day of their scheduled lesson due to illness should not attend their lesson that day.
 Please refer to “What if we can’t make it to our lesson?”

-- Students should be vomit-free and fever-free for a minimum of 24 hours before attending a lesson.
+- Students should be vomit-free and fever-free for a minimum of 48 hours before attending a lesson in my home.

 - Any instances of head lice or bed bugs in your home need to be communicated to me BEFORE attending a scheduled lesson.
 I promise discretion on my part, but please understand the importance of working with me to minimize risk to other families, as well as my own.